Britain's FTSE edges lower led by Vodafone

-LONDON, April 13 The UK's commodity-heavy benchmark index retreated early on Friday, led by early falls in heavyweight telecom Vodafone, halting a two-day rally as investors digest a mixed reading of China's overnight GDP.
+LONDON The UK's commodity-heavy benchmark index retreated early on Friday, led by early falls in heavyweight telecom Vodafone (VOD.L), halting a two-day rally as investors digest a mixed reading of China's overnight GDP.

 "The rumours about China GDP proved to have been entirely misinformed ... but (it) remains on the steady glide path towards a soft landing," Ian Williams, equtiy strategist at Peel Hunt, said.